 Not sure where to pitch your articles?
 There are some great online resources and reference guides that make life easier.
 I suggest bookmarking this page at FundsForWriters.com and this one over at Make A Living Writing.
 I also recommend you keep an up-to-date copy of Writer’s Market on your desk.

 Every freelance writer needs a website or blog to showcase their work, list their rates and services and allow clients to find them easily.
 WordPress is where all the big boys (and girls) blog.
-It has a lot of cool functions, clean, attractive themes (even the free ones, though I prefer these gorgeous ones from Coded Creative).
+It has a lot of cool functions, clean, attractive themes (even the free ones, but if you want a custom theme try these gorgeous ones from Coded Creative).
 It has easy to install plug-ins, widgets, and more functionality than most other platforms.
 It also integrates easily with almost any other program you might want to use, and finding advice and tutorials is always easy, because it’s so popular.

-KarenBanes.com (the site you’re on right now) is a Weebly site.
-It’s MUCH easier to maintain than my Wordpress blog and was more intuitive to set up.
+For a long time I ran a Weebly site, where I housed my freelance portfolio.
 Weebly is a WYSIWYG (What You See Is What You Get) platform that makes building a professional looking website even easier than WordPress.
-It doesn’t have all the plug-ins, widgets, and integration features of WordPress, but I happen to think it’s the perfect option for a ‘big business card’ freelance writing site such at KarenBanes.com.
+It doesn’t have all the plug-ins, widgets, and integration features of WordPress, but if you want a ‘big business card’ site it’s worth considering.

-I set up this site on Weebly years ago and I love how low maintenance and intuitive it is.
-Everything is drag and drop and I never have to spend time updating plug-ins (because there aren’t any).
+I found Weebly low maintenance and intuitive.
+Everything is drag and drop and you never have to spend time updating plug-ins (because there aren’t any).
 If you’re looking for a ridiculously easy website to showcase your freelance writing services, rates and portfolio, for example, and you’re really not that technical, you may find Weebly is the best option for you.
 There’s a FREE version, though I suggest you at least buy your own domain name.
 You can do that through Weebly, to keep the tech side simple (it will cost a few bucks a month).
-Or buy a domain name even cheaper through GoDaddy or similar and redirect it (a little more technical - I’d choose the first option.
-In fact, that’s exactly what I did with this site).
+Or buy a domain name even cheaper through GoDaddy or similar and redirect it (a little more technical – I’d choose the first option.
+In fact, that’s exactly what I did with my first Weekly site).

 An email program (to build your list of potential clients and communicate with your audience) is really useful.
 I use both Mailchimp and Aweber for my own lists and when working with clients.
 They both work really well.
 Aweber probably has a little more in the way of functions BUT Mailchimp is FREE (we do love FREE) for your first 2000 subscribers, which can be really tempting if you’re on a budget and your list is tiny.
 The free version doesn’t allow for an autoresponder sequence though, so if you want that from the start, go with Aweber.

 Social media marketing is vital to grow a thriving freelance business, and it’s (mostly) free.
 Yes, you may end up paying for ads to increase your social media reach, but you can start building an audience on any social media site for free.
-You’ll find me on Twitter, Facebook, Pinterest, LinkedIn, Google+ and, most recently, Instagram.
+You’ll find me on Twitter, Facebook, Pinterest, LinkedIn, and Google+.